Support Centre

 Health data: Data on the physical or mental health of a natural person, including those on the provision of health services, which disclose information on the natural person's health condition.

-Biometric data: Personal data obtained by special technical processing related to physical characteristics, physiological characteristics or behavioral characteristics of a natural person, which enables or confirms the unique identification of that person, such as a picture of his/her face or dactyloscopic data.
+Biometric data: Personal data obtained by special technical processing related to physical characteristics, physiological characteristics, or behavioral characteristics of a natural person, which enables or confirms the unique identification of that person, such as a picture of their face or dactyloscopic data.

 Data processing: The definition of data processing is very broad and means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure, or destruction.